Back to the Learning Center

 Forgery of a will or trust in California can result in the rightful beneficiaries of a person’s estate not receiving the property that they are intended to receive.
 Forgery of a will occurs when someone writes or alters a will without the permission or knowledge of the declarant and with the intent of committing fraud.

-If you suspect Forgery of a Will, take the following actions to protect your legal rights:
+Take the following actions to protect your legal rights:

 • First of all, contact an experienced probate litigation lawyer for guidance.
 The laws surrounding the forgery of a will are not always clear.
 Fortunately, an experienced professional can help.